Mets vs Nationals Prediction — AI Finds CAN'T MISS MLB Lines & Props (Apr 28)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over millions of data from every simulation between the Mets and Nationals and using recursive machine learning and cutting-edge AI to crunch the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every simulation between the Mets and Nationals and using recursive machine learning and kick-ass AI to analyze the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most focused on the growing factor human bettors regularly put on player performance factors between a Mets team going up against a possibly deflated Nationals team.
-We’ve found the true game analytics might reflect a strong lean against one Vegas line specifically.
+Interestingly enough, the data has been most focused on the linear correlation of emphasis knucklehead sportsbettors often put on Washington’s strength factors between a Mets team going up against a possibly tired Nationals team.
+It appears the true game analytics appear to reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our MLB AI picks for FREE now.